 Goldman Sachs Investment Banking may use certain personal information it has about you, such as e-mail address, to deliver its ads to you on other websites.
 To exercise choice regarding that type of advertising by Goldman Sachs Investment Banking, please contact us via e-mail at here or phone at 1-844-930-0648.
 Please refer to the “E-mail Marketing and Mobile Push Notifications” and “Interest-Based Advertising” sections of this Policy for more information about other advertising choices and preferences.

 Exercising Your Rights

-If you would like to discuss or exercise such rights to access, delete, or correct your personal information, please contact us at here or at 1-844-930-0648.
+If you would like to discuss or exercise such rights to access, delete, or correct your personal information, please contact us by e-mail at here or by phone at 1-844-930-0648.

 The CCPA requires us to verify the requests we receive from you when you exercise certain of the rights listed above.
 To verify your request, we will check the information you provide us in your request against third party identity verification tools, as well as verify that any personal information relates to you.
 As part of this process, we may call you after you submit your request to verify information.
 You may also designate an authorized representative to exercise certain of the rights listed above on your behalf by providing the authorized representative with power of attorney pursuant to the California Probate Code or by executing other documentation we may require, and the representative may make the request on your behalf by following the instructions above.
 If an authorized representative submits a request on your behalf, we will contact you to verify that they represent you.